Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 Intermittent fasting (IF) is an eating pattern that cycles between periods of fasting and eating.

-It doesn’t specify which foods you should eat, but rather when you should eat them.
+It doesn’t specify which foods you should eat; rather, it specifies when you should eat them.

-In this respect, it’s not a diet in the conventional sense but more accurately described as an eating pattern.
-Standard intermittent fasting methods involve 16-hour fasts daily or fasting 24 hours twice weekly.
+In this respect, it’s not a diet in the conventional sense but rather an eating pattern.
+Standard intermittent fasting methods involve 16-hour fasts daily or 24-hour fasts twice weekly.

-There are several different ways of intermittent fasting — all of which involve splitting the day or week into eating and fasting periods.
+There are several ways to do intermittent fasting — all of which involve splitting the day or week into eating and fasting periods.

 If you ran this dumbbell workout with intensity, focus, and zero excuses, you just did more than 90% of people sitting on their couch talking about getting in shape.